Conversation with an Analyst

 Todd: It will be interesting to see how this all unfolds.
 I suspect a lot of other large companies will want to get into the game as well.
 It could be that the cloud-based solutions for TTS and SR become generic and replaceable enough that there isn’t a need to bring them “in-house”.
 Of course, Sensory is hoping and betting on the need for the Client/Server approaches, where an embedded solution (like our Truly Handsfree Triggers) nicely complement the cloud-based offerings.

-One Response to “Conversation with an Analyst”
+2 Responses to “Conversation with an Analyst”